A carefully selected blend of plant ingredients traditionally known for supporting the thyroid gland naturally.

 Formula 3.

 Vanadium Mineral (Vanadium 200C) has traditionally been associated with supporting digestion and vitality.
 In wellness practices, it has been regarded as a digestive tonic, linked with balance in the body’s natural metabolic processes.
-Vanadium has also been connected with strength, resilience, and supporting overall wellbeing through its traditional use.
+Vanadium has also been connected with strength, resilience, and supporting overall wellbeing through its traditional use.in 20% USP alc.in purified water.

 Formula 4.